 Pellizzoni, Luigi.
 “Metaphors and Problematizations: Notes for a Research Programme on New Materialism.”
 Techoscienza: Italian Journal of Science & Technology Studies 5 (2): 73-91.

-a. and Andreas Kablitz.
+Peters, Ursula. and Andreas Kablitz.
 “The Pèlerinage Corpus: A Tradition of Texual Transformation across Europe.”
 In The Pèlerinage Allegories of Guillaume de Deguileville: Tradition, Authority and Influence, edited by Marco Nievergelt and Stephanie A. Viereck Gibbs Kamath, 25-46.
 Cambridge: D.S.
 Brewer, 2013.

 Puig de la Bellacasa, María.
 Matters of Care: Speculative Ethics in More than Human Worlds.
 Minneapolis: University of Minnesota Press, 2017.